brightsparc/amazon-sagemaker-kernels/r-kernel/README.md

 Open the [r_xgboost_batch_transform.ipynb](r_xgboost_batch_transform.ipynb) notebook and attach to the new `my-custom-r-kernel` to execute the R code.

+`NOTE`: You may need to refresh SageMaker Studio to see this custom kernel.

 ## Launch Kernel

 You can also Use the keyboard shortcut `Ctrl + Shift + L` to open Studio Launcher to create a new notebook with this R kernel: